 Consider the following scenario.
 A small group of armed militants has devised plans to distribute firearms and take over the United States Capitol.
 They've done so over a period of a few months.
 Suppose, too, that they have done so using a website on the "deep web."
 Everything the group has done points to how deadly serious it is in its intentions to overthrow the U.S. government.

 As the group is organizing, the FBI launches an investigation into its activities.
 Members of the group are arrested, and the attack never takes place.
 Sharing information and discussing ideas is generally protected as free speech.
 But the FBI believes what the group posts to the website crosses the line.
 The FBI charges the alleged ringleaders of the plot with "seditious conspiracy."
 This is a federal crime related to treason and other anti-government offenses.
 Also known as "sedition," seditious conspiracy carries heavy criminal penalties.

-Sedition is a serious felony punishable by fines and up to 20 years in prison and it refers to the act of inciting revolt or violence against a lawful authority with the goal of destroying or overthrowing it.
-The following provides an overview of this particular crime against the government, with historical references.
+Sedition is a serious felony punishable by fines and prison time.
+Sedition is inciting revolt or violence against a lawful authority to destroy or overthrow it.

 Seditious Conspiracy and Federal Law: The Basics